Respectful and responsible holiday – tips for visitors

 The minimum commitment

 All of us can make a difference.
-We can, for example make sure to switch off the lights, pick up your trash, recycle, eat local food, buy local products, use responsible companies and aim to travel outside busy seasons, and by doing all this, you are already an ambassador of sustainable goodwill.
+For example, we can switch off the lights, pick up our trash, recycle, eat local food, buy local products, choose responsible companies, and aim to travel outside of busy seasons.
+By doing all this, you are already an ambassador of sustainable goodwill.

-When you are in nature, please make sure that you keep the forests and lakes plastic-free, making sure not to leave any rubbish behind.
-The world-class tap water shall quench the thirst, so no need to use bottled water in Rovaniemi.
+When you are in nature, please help keep the forests and lakes plastic-free by ensuring that no rubbish is left behind.
+Finland’s world-class tap water will quench your thirst — there’s no need to use bottled water in Rovaniemi.

 Freedom and respect go hand in hand